 Kaptain gives data scientists tools they are already familiar with to take full ownership of the machine learning life cycle.
 Models are deployed as auto-scaling web services with pre-configured load balancers, out-of-the-box canary deployments, and monitoring already set up.

 The open-source edition of Kubeflow has well over 50 components, integrations, and related initiatives.
 Underneath it runs Kubernetes with its large ecosystem and steep learning curve.
 Many of these libraries and frameworks offer similar functionality, which makes life as a data scientist even more confusing.
 How do you choose from a set of tools you’re not familiar with?

-We ensure the best cloud-native tools are included in KUDO for Kubeflow, and only those that provide unique functionality that makes sense for enterprise data science use cases.
+We ensure the best cloud-native tools are included in Kaptain, and only those that provide unique functionality that makes sense for enterprise data science use cases.
 We research and review alternatives, after which we evaluate each on a set of core criteria, including:

 - capabilities vs requirements

 - project maturity

 - overall popularity and adoption within the industry

 We regularly run mixed workloads on large clusters to simulate realistic enterprise environments.
 That way, the entire stack is guaranteed to work and scale.
 Each release of Kaptain is also “soaked,” that is, run with a heavy load for a certain duration to validate the performance and stability of the system.

 Our tutorials show how to use each of the included components so you do not have to look around for documentation or waste valuable time through trial and error.